SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 <span style="margin-left:2em;"></span>and ask for the ancient paths,<br>
 where the good way is; and walk in it,<br>
 <span style="margin-left:2em;"></span>and find rest for your souls.<br>
-But they said, ‘We will not walk in it.’
+But they said, ‘We will not walk in it.’ &mdash; Jeremiah 6:16 ESV

 All I have ever shown others is love and correction.
 Now that **I am being persecuted**, I will expose them.
 I will no longer hold back in talking about these incredibly destructive movements.